jgabunilas/monty-hall/README.md

 # monty-hall
-A simply implementation of the classic Monty Hall problem
+A simple implementation of the classic Monty Hall problem